torch/torch7/doc/maths.md

 <a name="torch.symeig"/>
 ### torch.symeig([rese, resv,] a [, 'N' or 'V'] [, 'U' or 'L']) ###

-`e,V=torch.symeig(A)` returns eigen values and eigen vectors of a symmetric real matrix `A`.
+`e,V=torch.symeig(A)` returns eigenvalues and eigenvectors of a symmetric real matrix `A`.

 `A` and `V` are `m x m` matrices and `e` is a `m` dimensional vector.

 This function calculates all eigenvalues (and vectors) of `A` such that `A = V' diag(e) V`.

 Third argument defines computation of eigenvectors or eigenvalues only.
 If it is `'N'`, only eignevalues are computed.
 If it is `'V'`, both eigenvalues and eigenvectors are computed.

 Since the input matrix `A` is supposed to be symmetric, only upper triangular portion is used by default.
 If the 4th argument is `'L'`, then lower triangular portion is used.

+Note: Irrespective of the original strides, the returned matrix `V` will be transposed, i.e. with strides `1,m` instead of `m,1`.

 ```lua
 a = torch.Tensor({{ 1.96,  0.00,  0.00,  0.00,  0.00},